 Best of all these Chocolate Orange Protein Balls can be made in 5 minutes.
-So in theory, even if I had no recess prepared for the kids lunch box I could have actually make these BEFORE school!
+In theory, even if I had no snacks prepared for the kids lunch box I could have actually make these BEFORE school!

-Thankfully, this time that was necessary, these were already made and ready to roll when it came time to pack the lunches.
+Thankfully, this time that wasn’t necessary, these were already made and ready to roll when it came time to pack the lunches.

 All of these ingredients just happened to be in my pantry, making it a simple, quick treat to just whip up!
 Perhaps I will have to investigate a few more flavor combinations.

 These 20 little vegan balls managed to make it to just one lunch box.
-Somehow they disappereared one by one before they could make it to day 2 on the school day calendar 🙂
+Somehow they disappeared one by one before they could make it to a second day.